Tensor Reduction of Sunset by Generating Function: Introduction

 In this paper, we want to test the usefulness of generating functions by studying the first nontrivial two-loop integrals, i.e., the sunset diagrams.
 To establish differential equations for generating functions, we first employ the PV reduction method with auxiliary vectors $R_i$.
 However, for integrals beyond one loop, the PV reduction method only utilizes the tensor information of the integral and cannot yield a complete system of equations.
 To address this limitation, we establish syzygy equations \cite{Gluza:2010ws,Schabinger:2011dz} to find other independent and simpler differential equations, thereby obtaining a complete system.

 The paper is organized as follows.
-Section \ref{sec:IBP} introduces the syzygy and PV equations.
-Section \ref{sec:solve} presents the solving procedure and shows that all reduction coefficients can be expressed in a finite basis.
-Section \ref{sec:conc} concludes with a summary and outlook, while Appendix \ref{sec:Tadpole result} contains the boundary-term calculations.
+Section \ref{sec:IBP} and introduces the syzygy and PV equations.
+Section \ref{sec:solve} and \ref{sec:massless} present the solving procedure for general masses and massless case respectively and show that all reduction coefficients can be expressed in a finite basis.
+Section \ref{sec:conc} concludes with a summary and outlook.
+Appendix \ref{sec:Tadpole result} contains the boundary-term calculations, while Appendix \ref{sec:example} presents an example for a rank-four tensor reduction to illustrate the application of our result.